 Kids love the Minnesota History Center, and why not?
 We have exhibits that are meant to be touched and explored, and activities that connect kids with history while they’re having fun.
-Plus places to have a snack and take a break from the action, too.
+Plus, we have places to get a snack and take a break from the action.

 Daily Museum Activities